-The fourteen full-time faculty members of the Department of Journalism are leaders in journalism education, research and practice.
+The 16 full-time faculty members of the Department of Journalism are leaders in journalism education, research and practice.

 - One Temple University Great Teacher Award Winner — Edward Trayes

-- Four Temple University Lindback Teaching Award Winners — Chris Harper, Carolyn Kitch, Andrew Mendelson and Karen M. Turner
+- Four Temple University Lindback Teaching Award Winners — Carolyn Kitch, Christopher Harper, Karen M. Turner and George Miller

-- Five School of Communications and Theater Distinguished Teaching Award Winners — Carolyn Kitch, Karen M. Turner, Christopher Harper, Andrew Mendelson, Fabienne Darling-Wolf, Lori Tharps George Miller, and Brian Creech
+- Six School of Media and Communication Distinguished Teaching Award Winners — Carolyn Kitch, Karen M. Turner, Christopher Harper, Fabienne Darling-Wolf, Lori Tharps George Miller, and Brian Creech

-- Two School of Communications and Theater Teaching Innovation Awards — Karen M. Turner, Christopher Harper,
+- Two School of Media and Communication Teaching Innovation Awards — Karen M. Turner, Christopher Harper

 - Three-time Winner of the Messenger Award for Civil Rights Commentary — Linn Washington